vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/styling.md

 Each VTEX component is preconfigured with unique CSS Handles, allowing you to apply styles to specific parts of a component without changing its structure.

 ## Guides in this section

-In this section, you will find the following guides.

 <Flex>